rempsyc/lavaanExtra/README.md

 ## SEM example

-Note that that latent variables have been defined above, so we can reuse them as is, without having to redefine them.
+Note that latent variables have been defined above, so we can reuse them as is, without having to redefine them.

 ``` r
 # Define our other variables